rackerlabs/support-how-to/content/exchange/exchange-email-mailbox-features.md

 The Outlook Web App is a direct connection to your email without the need for additional software; your web browser is enough.
-Messages that are sent and received using OWA will be waiting for you the next time you log into the portal.
+Messages that are sent and received using OWA will be waiting for you the next time you log in to the portal.
 The OWA portal provides most of the functionality that a mail client would offer, including sending and receiving email, setting up email signatures, and setting rules to filter messages to sub-folders.